How the Fed impacts student loans

 If your student loan has a variable interest rate, you’ll feel the Fed rate changes the most; when the Fed raises or lowers borrowing costs, your interest rates will likely respond.
 This could mean that you pay more or less in interest over time, depending on how the Fed rate changes.

-Given the Fed has raised rates eight times since March 2022, borrowers with variable student loans can expect to see a slight bump to their interest rate.
-Federal student loan interest rates for the 2022-23 school year may also be higher than in recent years.
+Given the Fed has raised rates ten times since March 2022, borrowers with variable student loans can expect to see a slight bump to their interest rate.
+Federal student loan interest rates for the 2023-24 school year may also be higher than in recent years.

 How to respond to Fed rate changes